sofiabelen/sofiabelen.github.io/content/projects/using-loom-to-catch-an-aba-bug/index.md

   </figcaption>
 </figure>

-This is somethign I didn't realize until later and didn't understand why the loom tests passed for the broken stack ;)
+This is something I didn't realize until later and didn't understand why the loom tests passed for the broken stack ;)

-We need to wrap the fields that get unsafely read or written to accross threads in `loom::cell::UnsafeCell`.
+We need to wrap the fields that get unsafely read or written to across threads in `loom::cell::UnsafeCell`.
 This gives loom visibility over the memory that it needs to track for conflicting accesses.

-Since the API for `UnsafeCell` in `std` and `loom` are a bit difference, the (docs)[] recommends adding:
+Since the API for `UnsafeCell` in `std` and `loom` are a bit different, the (docs)[https://docs.rs/loom/latest/loom/#handling-loom-api-differences] recommends adding:

 ```rust
 #![cfg(not(loom))]